 Yellowstone's Sister Park, Grand Teton

-Located at the heart of the Greater Yellowstone Ecosystem, the Rockefeller Parkway connects Grand Teton and Yellowstone national parks.
+Located at the heart of the Greater Yellowstone Ecosystem, the Rockefeller Parkway connects Jackson Hole and Grand Teton National Park with Yellowstone.

 7 Best Places to Eat and Sleep in Grand Teton National Park